Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Appendix: Proof of Lemma

 \s

-(1) As a basic transformation, we first remove from $\Gamma$ all stack symbols that never be used in any computation of $M$ on any input.
+(1) As a basic transformation, we first remove from $\Gamma$ all stack symbols that never be used in any computation of $M$ on an arbitrary input.
 Those symbols are called \emph{useless}.
 Next, we restrict $Q_{acc}$ and $Q_{rej}$ to $\{q'_{acc}\}$ and $\{q'_{rej}\}$, respectively, by reassigning all $q\in Q_{acc}$ (resp., $q\in Q_{rej}$) to $q'_{acc}$ (resp., $q'_{rej}$).
 Finally, we modify the machine so that it never enters any halting state before scanning $\dollar$.
-For this purpose, we postpone the timing of entering any halting state by introducing a dummy accepting state and a dummy rejecting state and by staying those states in moving an input-tape head to the right until the tape head eventually arrives at $\dollar$.
+For this purpose, we postpone the timing of entering any halting state by introducing a dummy accepting state and a dummy rejecting state and by staying in those inner states while an input-tape head moves to the right until it eventually arrives at $\dollar$.